mitranim/emerge/readme.md

 ## Description

-Utilities for using plain JavaScript objects as
+Utilities for using plain JavaScript dicts and lists as
 <a href="https://en.wikipedia.org/wiki/Immutable_object" target="_blank">immutable</a>,
 <a href="https://en.wikipedia.org/wiki/Persistent_data_structure" target="_blank">persistent</a>
 data structures.

 Immutable entities can't be modified without creating a new version.
-In other words, they're _values_ rather than _objects_.
+They're _values_ rather than _references_.
 JavaScript fails to differentiate between these concepts.
 Emerge helps you to bolt this on top of the language.

 "Persistent" means that new versions share as much structure as possible with old versions.
-This conserves memory and allows to use referential equality (`===`) as a fast substitute for value equality (`deepEqual`).
+This is known as _structural sharing_.
+It conserves memory and allows to use identity ([`is`](#is-one-other)) as a fast substitute for value equality ([`equal`](#equalone-other)) on sibling values.

-FP-friendly: only plain JS objects, no classes, no OO, bring your own data.
-Extremely lightweight (2 KB minified & mangled).
+FP-friendly: only plain JS dicts and lists, no classes, no OO, bring your own data.
+Extremely lightweight (2 KB minified).

-Helpful when building systems around immutable values.
 Inspired by Rich Hickey's amazing talk
 <a href="https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/AreWeThereYet.md" target="_blank">"Are We There Yet"</a>
 (transcript).